gazebosim/gz-sim/tutorials/migration_sdf.md

 ## Materials

-Gazebo does not support Ogre material files like Classic does, because Gazebo Gazebo can be used with multiple rendering engines.
+Gazebo does not support Ogre material files like Classic does, because Gazebo can be used with multiple rendering engines.
 For example, materials defined within a `<script>` aren't supported on Gazebo:

 ```